-Every year LAI organizes “Run for Heart” on the occasion of World Heart Day to create awareness in public about cardiovascular diseases.
+Every year LAI organizes some sports activity to create awareness in public about cardiovascular diseases.
 World Health Organizations estimates that by 2020 more than 50% of cardiac patients worldwide will be Indians.

 Congratulations to LAI for being accepted as member of IAS and also bring out the recommendations.I went through them and found them quite elaborate,and practical for Indian context and whole heartedly support them.I wish these recommendations may be of immense benefits for physicians.
 Hence, they need to be popularised, which needs an early publication.Wish LAI and its ventures a great success.